zzyztyy/pyGeoMagnetic/README.md

 # pyGeoMagnetic
 This is a Python program about geomagnetic field based on IGRF (International Geomagnetic Reference Field) and Apex model.
 It can transform coordinate between GeoGraphical and GeoMagnetic.
 The source code Apex model come from Fortran file.
 In this package, we reform them by using Python.
 Although Python can translate Fortran by `pyf` module, it needs Fortran compiler.
-This package can run without Fortran compiler.
+This package can run __without Fortran compiler__.
 ****
 ## How to use it?
 Download latest released version and unzip it.
 Then Install (requires NumPy and pyIGRF before installation):